wmde/banner-screenshots/README.md

 This will create a campaign directory inside the `banner-shots` directory.
 The campaign directory contains the screenshot images and file `metadata.json` with all the meta data about the test case.

+## Different test functions for different banners

+Add a different test function to the `src/test_functions/` directory, im- and export it in `src/test_functions/index.js` and specify its name in `testFunctionName` in `index.js`.

 ## Updating the screenshot metadata
 To update the metadata summary for the [Shutterbug UI](https://github.com/wmde/shutterbug), run the command